-As a business and career coach for WOC and allies helping my clients achieve their aligned legacy and lifestyle, I’ve seen one common theme repeatedly across all my clients’ journeys: the importance of standing up for yourself.
+As a business and executive coach for women of color helping my clients achieve their aligned legacy and lifestyle, I’ve seen one common theme repeatedly across all my clients’ journeys: the importance of standing up for yourself.

 Whether you are a high achieving, career-oriented corporate powerhouse or a high achieving entrepreneur building your own business, at some point in your professional and personal life, you’ll inevitably learn that the ability to create boundaries (and enforce those boundaries) is key to creating your dream legacy.

 We are all aware of the societal pressures placed upon women in business (especially women of all colors) to be overly-accommodating, say yes to everyone, and to be available at all times.
 Most of my clients are entrepreneurs in their late 20s + up, the majority are single women and some are mothers with kids 5 and under.
 They’re making 6-figures in their careers, or left their jobs and want to go full time in their business.While their lived experiences differ drastically, they all have spoken of a shared experience of feeling burnt out by feeling unable to stand up for themselves and ask for what they want in their professional lives

 I know personally that for first generation immigrants and children of immigrants that these pressures are often magnified by our own family values and the internal pressure to always choose the safe and secure professional path.
 I’ve seen through my own experience and through my coaching clients that until we can become more self reflective and aware of this pressure and its consequences, standing up for ourselves and creating boundaries will hold us back from creating our most aligned professional and personal legacy.

 What changes when these females work with me to learn how to stand up for themselves and create boundaries?

 By standing up for yourself, you become a better human, business owner, partner, and daughter/son.